dptools/process_offsite_audio/README.md

 	* PronetIR, PronetKC, and PronetPV all fall into this category due to lack of a correct subject ID registered to REDCap.
 * There have also been cases of interviews pulled by Lochness but with naming issues that prevented this code from recognizing them (the files within the Zoom folder should not be renamed by sites!).
 	* PronetHA incorrectly renamed the audio file only, so the video part of the interview has been QCed but the audio has not yet been processed.
-	* PronetNC incorrectly renamed all files, so it has not been processed at all.
+	* PronetNC and PronetSD incorrectly renamed video and audio files, so it has not been processed at all.
+	* PronetNL incorrectly renamed the Zoom folder, removing the timestamp information, so it has not been processed at all

 All sites should have a test interview complete processing, in order to ensure that everyone understands the data collection procedures and has functioning equipment.
 There are also a few things in particular that really should still be tested -
 * There has not yet been a non-English test audio fully processed.